Model Context Protocol (MCP)

 PgArachne natively supports the Model Context Protocol (MCP), an open standard that allows AI models (like Claude or Cursor) to safely access your data and functions as “tools”.

 PgArachne acts directly as an MCP Server.
-Instead of writing a custom HTTP server for each project, just run PgArachne on top of your database.
-PgArachne automatically analyzes your allowed SQL functions and exposes them to AI clients via HTTP(S).
+Instead of writing a custom HTTP server for each project, simply run PgArachne on top of your database.
+PgArachne automatically analyzes your permitted SQL functions and exposes them to AI clients via HTTP(S).

 🛠️ SQL Functions as Tools

-Any SQL function that is accessible across PgArachne’s JSON-RPC 2.0 endpoint automatically becomes a “tool” in the AI.
-The default behavior (calling pgarachne.allowed_schemas()) exposes functions stored in the api schema that the user has access to (GRANT EXECUTE).
+Any SQL function accessible via PgArachne’s JSON-RPC 2.0 endpoint automatically becomes a “tool” available to the AI.
+The default behavior (calling pgarachne.allowed_schemas()) exposes functions stored in the api schema that the authenticated user has access to (via GRANT EXECUTE).
 The LLM sees the function name, parameters, and description from SQL comments.

 Connection Guide

-For permanent AI connection, we recommend using a long-lived API token instead of a short-lived JWT.
-For security reasons, the token must be generated by an administrator (pgarachne_admin role):
+For a permanent AI connection, use a long-lived API token.
+The token must be generated by an administrator (a member of the pgarachne_admin role):

 -- Switch to the administrator role